 I would like to join AMSA.
 Where can I pay my dues and how much is it?
 Is there a membership form to fill out?

-- The new 2017-18 chapter form is under the tab membership & members under summer promotions (please follow the directions there)
+- The new 2017-18 chapter application form is under the tab membership & members under summer promotions (please follow the directions there)

-- If you have a PayPal account, local dues for one semester (either fall or spring) is $40 and for both the fall and spring semesters (annual) is $55 (please click here).
+- If you have a PayPal account, local dues for one semester (either fall or spring) is $40 and for both the fall and spring semesters (annual) is $55 .
 If you don’t have a PayPal account and/or you want to pay your dues in person, we accept cash, credit, check or money order.
-Once accepted and confirmed, you can then pay your dues and turn in your paper completed chapter form at any of the general meetings or during our office hours.
+Once accepted and confirmed, you can then pay your AMSA.org Membership (National) due and turn in your proof by email and then once acknowledged, you will be asked to pay a local chapter due payable on the membership tab or at any of the general meetings or during our office hours.

 When and where are the events held?